TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

 Access to NFT marketplaces is legitimately limited to children.
 Controlling the age of your users is fundamental.
 With Altme you have a quick solution that is easy to set up.

-Thuse "cards" are verifiable credentials and you will need to setup a Verifier.
+Those "cards" are verifiable credentials and you will need to setup a Verifier to check them.

 For that exemple we are going to use the Verifier Over 13 and Over 18 which are available on the Sandbox platform (Beacon Verifier).